jwestfall69/openkey-kabuki/README.md

 ![arduino ide settings](images/arduino_ide_settings.jpg)

-## Arcade PCB Prep
+## Installation
-Its possible the arcade PCB may already have had some type of desuicide mod done to it.
-The most common is going to be [The Dead Battery Society](http://www.arcadecollecting.com/dead/) mod, which consists of disabling the decryption on the kabuki CPU and replacing the program rom(s).
+**CRITICAL**: Prior to installing openkey-kabuki you need to verify you don't have the [The Dead Battery Society](http://www.arcadecollecting.com/dead/) mod installed on your mitchell or cps 1.5 D board.
+Part of the DBS mod is to tie pin 28 of the kabuki CPU to GND.
+This pin is normally fed voltage from the battery to supply the CPU with power for its internal ram holding the key data.  openkey-kabuki is setup to supply this pin with power.
+Thus if both the DBS mod and openkey-kabuki are install it will result in a short.
+This will either cause damage to the openkey-kabuki or your arcade board.

+Below is how you can identify if the DBS mod is been installed and how to remove it.

-#### Mitchell
+#### Mitchell DBS Identify/Removal
 This is what a dead battery society mod will look like
 ![mitchell dbs](images/mitchell_dbs_mod.jpg)
  * R33 (1k ohm resistor) is missing